liewegas/ceph/doc/governance.rst

 Committers
 ----------

-Committers are project contributors who have write access to the central Ceph code repositories, currently hosted on GitHub.
+Committers are project contributors who have (limited) write access to the central Ceph code repositories, currently hosted on GitHub.
 This group of developers is collectively empowered to make changes to the Ceph source code.

-Generally speaking, no individual should make a change in isolation: all code contributions go through a collaborative review process (and undergo testing) before being merged.
-The specifics of this process are dynamic and evolving over time.
+No individual can make a change in isolation: all code contributions go through a collaborative review process (and undergo testing) before being merged.
+Currently code review is handled via pull requests on GitHub.
+All pull requests for code going into the Ceph project must be reviewed and approved by one or more committers before they can be merged.

+All pull requests also require some level of testing and high-level review by the relevant component lead (see below) before they are merged.
+The specifics of this process are dynamic, may vary depending on which part of the code base is being modified (e.g., documentation vs test vs core code), and the specifics are evolving over time.

-New committers are added to the project (or committers removed from the project) at the discretion of the Ceph Leadership Team (below).
+New committers are added to the project (or committers removed from the project) at the discretion of the Ceph Leadership Team (see below).

+The criteria for becoming a committer include:

+* a history of non-trivial contributions to the project
-The criteria for becoming a contributor include a consistent level of quality and engagement in the project over time.
+* a consistent level of quality
+* constructive engagement with other developers when reviewing others' code and when having code reviewed

+Committers are empowered to:

+* making voting code reviews for incoming pull requests.
+(Any GitHub user may review code, but their reviews are not sufficient to satisfy the automated review requirements for merge.)

 Ceph Leadership Team